You Are What You Hate

 - Jay of the View Askewniverse often makes homophobic remarks, but it's been hinted he's secretly gay or at least bi.

-- The movie Thor spends much of its arc following the self-destruction of Loki, setting him up for his role as the villain of Avengers.
+- The movie Thor spends much of its arc following the self-destruction of Loki, setting him up for his role as the villain of The Avengers (2012).
 His racism against Frost Giants clearly has deep roots, but was never a major part of his life until it turned out he was one.
 Along with being a "Well Done, Son!"
 Guy who seems honestly to be The Unfavorite and regularly suffer All of the Other Reindeer, and with knowing he's actually responsible for Thor's exile and the fact that they're currently at war, and combined with unexpectedly being temporary king, this violent undermining of his entire identity causes him to go completely insane.

 - Insane actions taken include but are not limited to setting up a complex plot to allow him to 'heroically' kill his biological father in person and the attempted destruction of the Frost Giant home world.
 He attempts suicide at the end, but just comes back crazier.

-- In Tucker And Dale Versus Evil, Chad hates hillbillies because his mother was raped by a hillbilly Serial Killer who also murdered his father.
+- In Tucker & Dale Vs. Evil, Chad hates hillbillies because his mother was raped by a hillbilly Serial Killer who also murdered his father.
 The serial killer was actually Chad's real father, the proof being an old newspaper article with a photo of the killer.
 Said killer looks exactly like Chad.
 Chad, already murderously insane by that point, has a total breakdown when he learns the truth.

 - Long before The Chappelle Show and its iconic black white supremacist, a much less comedic version of this idea was used in the 1963 film Shock Corridor, which featured a black KKK member in an insane asylum.
 In case you missed that one, suffice to say that anti-black rhetoric sounds even more terrifying when it's being delivered by a Scary Black Man.